Ukraine war refugees top 5 million as assault intensifies

 “I don’t even know where we are going, how it will turn out,” Savyichkina said.
 "I would like to go home, of course.
 Maybe here, I will enjoy it in Poland.”

 With the war in Ukraine approaching eight weeks, more than 5 million people have fled the country since Russian troops invaded on Feb.
 24, the U.N. refugee agency reported Wednesday.
-When the number reached 4 million on March 30, the exodus exceeded the worst-case predictions of the Geneva-based U.N.
-High Commissioner for Refugees.
+When the number reached 4 million on March 30, the exodus exceeded the worst-case predictions of the Geneva-based office of the U.N. high commissioner for refugees.

 The even bigger milestone in Europe’s biggest refugee crisis since World War II was reached as Russia unleashed a full-scale offensive in eastern Ukraine that will disrupt and end more lives.